chenjr0719/Django-Examples/README.md

 module=$APP_NAME.wsgi:application
 ```

-After the modification, you have to restart you container.
+After the modification, you have to restart your container.

 ```$
 sudo docker restart $CONTAINER_ID